placrosse/kodo/docs/source/tutorial/encode_decode_file.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the file encoder/decoder case three options are new.
 The first is
-the filename of the file we want to encode, the seconds is the file
+the file name of the file we want to encode, the seconds is the file
 name of the file we want to decode data into and finally the size of
 file.